 After the death of her grandfather from complications of vascular dementia, Sarah Wyman, '18 M.S., searched for a better way of living with the disease.
 This is what she found.Life Outside the Lines - Creating Art with Dementia

 Wufei Yu, '19 M.S., reported on the struggles of Nepali immigrants facing deportation after the Trump administration announced an end to Temporary Protected Status (TPS) for Nepalis this summer as an assignment for professor Dale Maharidge's Reporting class.
 The article was published in the Kathmandu Post, one of the largest English language papers in Nepal.

 In MESH, M.S.
 '18 students Arjun Srivatsa and Bridget Hickey report on Tony Baizan, a Bronx teen building a decentralized Wi-Fi network capable of withstanding natural disasters caused by climate change.

 Experts often talk about the idea of "aging in place," but what does it actually mean?
 And how easy is it to pull off?
 In this episode of Gray Matter, a podcast about aging in New York City, Jennifer Sigl, '18 M.S., introduces listeners to Jackie, who can’t help but wonder how much longer she’ll be able to stay in her house.

-A man from Guanajato, Mexico working on a farm in Connecticut contends with being away from his family and home for years in order to support their dreams and build a new life for them.
+A man from Guanajuato, Mexico working on a Connecticut farm contends with being away from his family and home for years in order to support their dreams and build them a new life.
 A film by M.S.
-Documentary '18 students Ingrid Holmquist and Sana A. Malik.Guanajato Norte
+Documentary '18 students Ingrid Holmquist and Sana A. Malik.Guanajuato Norte

 She's Not a Boy, a documentary from M.S.
 Documentary '18 students Yuhong Pang and Robert Tokanel, follows Tatenda Ngwaru, an asylum-seeking intersex woman from Zimbabwe as she tries to make a home in New York City.